lsst-sitcom/sitcomtn-137/index.md

 Of course, this function is only for a single cell region.
 In most cases, this will be called while iterating over a large group of cells.
 The pixel indices for each cell should be collected such that each cell can be matched to the correct list of pixels (for instance, in an inhomogeneous 2D list, since each cell may overlap a differing number of pixels).

-Once the list of pixels and the relevant quantities are collected for each cell, now it's time to determine which cells overlap each pixel.
+Once the list of pixels and the relevant quantities (e.g. depth) are collected for each cell, it's then time to determine the specific cells contained within each pixel.
 Each unique pixel requires a unique associated value, but will overlap with several cells, so an average (or another point value) of the quantity across the overlapping cells will be necessary.
 Once this one-to-one structure is achieved, it's straight-forward to create `healsparse` maps as seen in various tutorials for the package.

 Several figures later in this technote utilize `healsparse`.
 For reference, the `nside_coverage` and `nside_sparse` parameters are 256 and 8192, respectively.

 ### Mask Fraction Algorithm Structure

-Going back to one of the data products products generated during the pipeline run, this section will take a closer look at the `deepCoadd_directWarp_maskedFraction` object, or more generally, the mask fraction plane.
+Going back to one of the data products products generated during the pipeline run, this section will take a closer look at the `deepCoadd_directWarp_maskedFraction` object, or more generally, the mask fraction object.
 These are called mask fractions since unlike a typical binary mask plane, where for a specific mask a pixel is either masked (1) or not (0), each pixel with a mask fraction has a value *between* 0 and 1.
 This is required due to the warping process, which will "smear" a binary value across neighboring pixels.

 Since there's some nuance between different fractions, it will be best to define them and use them consistently.
 For this technote, there are two different levels of mask fractions.
 - The first level is the pixel-level mask fraction, which is the concept introduced above, where the mask fraction refers to the value for a single pixel.
 - The second level is the cell-level mask fraction.
 Note that this can refer to either a cell or a cell-sized cutout of an input warp.
 The cell-level fraction is given by the sum of the mask fraction values for all pixels, divided by the total number of pixels within the cell.
 This is equivalent to the binary case of counting the number of masked pixels divided by the number of total pixels.

-Each input warp has a mask fraction plane, which means these planes must be coadded together to produce a single plane for the cell-based coadds.
-First the mask fraction plane for each warp must be weighted.
+Each input warp has an associated mask fraction object, which means these objects must be coadded together to produce a single mask fraction object to use with the cell-based coadds.
+First the mask fraction image for each warp must be weighted.
 For example, the analyses in the next section use the inverse of the (clipped) mean variance.
 These weighted mask fraction planes are then added pixel-by-pixel to produce the coadded mask fraction plane.
 To normalize the mask fraction plane for coadd, the weight from each warp is summed to produce the total weight; the normalization term is then the inverse of this sum.

 The method for iterating over cells is slightly different for mask fraction analyses.
 There's nothing necessarily "wrong" with simply looping through each cell in every patch, but some analyses with mask fractions require **also** iterating over each *visit* for a cell.
 This loop becomes slow, since loading in an entire warp several times when it could be avoided is quite wasteful in terms of computational resources.
 One way around this is to load in each coadd and input warp once, and then iterate through all possible cells (skipping those that do not contain the input warp).
 Some potential pseudocode might look like this: